Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Homotopy continuation method

 and the homotopy step size $\Delta \kappa$ is obtained through

 In this procedure, $\Phi(\kappa)$ can be viewed as an updater for $\kappa$.
 From Eq.\ (\ref{Eq:kappa_up}) we can see that with a given updater, the update schedule of $\kappa$ is fixed for different flow problems.

-We do not insist on tracing the solution path accurately.
-The DBC method only acts as a globalization stage to obtain better initial guesses for the Newton process.
+In this work, we implement a dissipation operator to construct the homotopy system.
+As will be illustrated in the result sections, the dissipation operator is quite effective in resolving an important type of nonlinear convergence difficulty.
+Here we do not insist on following the solution path closely.
+The continuation method only acts as a globalization stage to obtain better initial guesses for the Newton process.
+In our experience, applying the augmented system (\ref{Eq:aug_sys}) for a few iterations in the globalization stage is already very effective.
+The nonlinear performance of the dissipation-based continuation method is not sensitive to the update schedule of the continuation parameter.
+In other words, solving the discrete flow equations with addition of numerical dissipation is the key to achieving much improved nonlinear convergence.

+For general homotopy systems, the evolution of the continuation parameter affects the efficiency and robustness of continuation methods.
+An efficient and systematic method to reduce the continuation parameter will be presented in a forthcoming paper.